-Do you think there’s something holding your child back in school?
-Learn to identify the early signs of dyslexia and get your child the help they need.
+Do you think something is holding your child back in school?
+Learn to identify the early signs and symptoms of dyslexia and get your child the help they need.

-You’ve heard the idea that someone who is dyslexic reverses their letters.
+You’ve heard the idea that someone who has dyslexia reverses their letters.
 They write the letter b when it should be d.

 Most diagnoses for dyslexia happen when a child is school-aged.
-That’s when they are learning to read, recognize sounds and letters, associate the letters into words.
+That’s when they are learning to read, recognize sounds and letters, and associate the letters with words.
 Often children exhibit multiple warning signs.

 Statistics show that 30 to 60 percent of children with parents who have a dyslexia diagnosis will have a reading disorder.

 Learn about these early signs of dyslexia that might show up at your child’s different developmental stages and if you may need to look into visiting a dyslexia testing center.

 Dyslexia Warning Signs in Pre Schoolers

 While children at this young age are most likely not reading yet, there are still some early warning signs to watch for, such as: